-How could cinnamon rolls possibly get better?
+How could cinnamon rolls possibly get any better?
 By adding Oregon blackberries of course!
 Fresh blackberries, marionberries or boysenberries will brighten this classic breakfast treat.
-Not berry season, not to worry, grab some frozen berries and get baking!
+If it’s not berry season, don’t worry!
+Grab some frozen berries and get baking!

 Blackberry Swirl Cinnamon Rolls

 1 t sea salt

 6 T cold unsalted butter, cut into cubes

 1 T cinnamon

 2 C fresh, frozen (thawed), or canned blackberries, halved if fresh